louieh/dict-tiny/README.md

 A command-line utility that can be used as:

 * A dictionary of Chinese and English word translation by getting the data of youdao.com.
 * A translator by using Google Translation API.
-You can also use it to detect the language type.
+It can alse be used to detect language type.

  Just for fun :)